barboraberkova/english-for-designers/homework-11.md

 ### Choosing the Right Paints

 Once the structure was set and the wires were connected, it was time to paint the interface of the app.
 I moved from pencil sketches and low-fidelity wireframes to defining a high-fidelity visual language.
-This wasn't just about picking the right colors, it was about creating a digital enviroment that felt intuitive, ensuring the UI remained a quiet frame that never competed with the artwork for the user's attention.
+This wasn't just about picking the right colors, it was about creating a digital environment that felt intuitive, ensuring the UI remained a quiet frame that never competed with the artwork for the user's attention.

 ### The neutral base
 Black, white, and grey form the primary palette.
 They don't compete with the art; they hold it and let the art breathe.